 Cheap dentures often use the same plastic that is used in the base to make the teeth.
 This is unfortunate because the plastic, PMMA, is one of the least fluorescent plastics.
 This makes them look dull.

-To get Dentures That Don’t Look Fake, we use ceramic teeth that are made with non-radioactive rare earth metals that can make your denture teeth fluoresce just like natural teeth.
+To get Dentures That Don’t Look Fake, we use high tech teeth that are made with non-radioactive rare earth metals that can make your denture teeth fluoresce just like natural teeth.

 If you would like to learn more about what sets quality dentures apart, please contact a local FOY® Dentures dentist today for an appointment.